Are you looking for a fun-filled day tour that people of all ages will love, while in Costa Rica? We suggest checking out a Costa Rica catamaran tour.

-This private trip on a 61-foot sailboat can hold up to 15 guests.
-You will love the food, drinks, and overall experience.
+This private trip on a 38-foot boat can hold up to 22 guests.
+It’s awesome!

 Playa Flamingo is often considered one of the nicest beaches in the country due to its turquoise calm waters and white sand beaches.
 The town is home to several resorts and condo-style high-rise accommodation options.

 Our two go-to trips here are:

 This all-inclusive trip includes transportation from Flamingo, Tamarindo, and Potrero area hotels.